-- Grasp the tool with one hand and use your other hand to rotate the chuck (4) in the counterclockwise direction, as viewed from the chuck end. - Insert the bit or other accessory fully into the chuck, and tighten securely by rotating the chuck in the clockwise direction as viewed from the chuck end.
+- Grasp the rear half of the chuck (4) with one hand and use your other hand to rotate the front half in the counterclockwise direction, as viewed from the chuck end. - Insert the bit or other accessory fully into the chuck, and tighten securely by holding the rear half of the chuck and rotating the front portion in the clockwise direction as viewed from the chuck end.

 Warning!
-Do not attempt to tighten drill bits (or any other accessory) by gripping the chuck and turning the tool on.
+Do not attempt to tighten drill bits (or any other accessory) by gripping the front part of the chuck and turning the tool on.
 Damage to the chuck and personal injury may occur when changing accessories.

-Dual range gearing (Figure I)
+Dual range gearing (Figure F)